edgexfoundry/device-sdk-c/README.md

 ### Building with docker

-To build the docker image which will build the deliverable, run the following command:
+To build the SDK in a docker image, run the following command:

-`docker build -t device-sdk-c-builder -f scripts/Dockerfile.alpine-3.9 .`

-Once you have the builder image, to compile the code, run the following command:

-`docker run --rm -e "UID=`id -u`" -e "GID=`id -g`" -v $PWD/results:/edgex-c-sdk/results device-sdk-c-builder`
+`make docker`

 This will generate the sdk files in a results directory at the root of this project.

+Alternatively, you can build a docker image which can be used to build device services in, with the following command:

+`docker build -t edgex-csdk-base:1.1.0 -f scripts/Dockerfile.alpine-3.9-base .`

+You can then write a Dockerfile for your service that begins `FROM edgex-csdk-base:1.0.0`